microsoft/azure-pipelines-yaml/design/templates.md

 - build: --config release
 ```

-However, that get's us into arg parsing (yet another layer of escaping problems).
+However, that get's us into arg parsing - and yet another layer of escaping problems.
 Also it's limited because objects can't be passed.
-So an alternative parameter-mapping-style would still need to be supported.
+So an alternative parameter-mapping-style would still need to be supported - i.e. multiple ways of doing the same thing :(

-### Other first-class types

-Stages and jobs are two other natural fits for first-class reuse.

-What about pools? variables?
-The same syntax does not apply nicely to pools and variables.
-Which is probably OK, since steps and jobs are the main reuse scenario (optimized for).

 ### Reuse across files?